Search The Nudge

 Clifton Nurseries

 They don’t come more venerable than this West London institution – as garden centres go, Clifton Nurseries lays claim to being London’s oldest (indisputable) and most beautiful (very difficult to argue with, frankly).
-Nestled in the heart of Maida Vale, where it’s been trading since 1851, Clifton’s secret ingredient is its stunning glasshouse, home to a dazzling array of foliage, exotic flowers, houseplants, and a cat (not for sale, but still well worth meeting).
+Nestled by Little Venice in the heart of Maida Vale, where it’s been trading since 1851, Clifton’s secret ingredient is its stunning glasshouse, home to a dazzling array of foliage, exotic flowers, houseplants, and a cat (not for sale, but still well worth meeting).

 Address: 5A Clifton Villas, London W9 2PH